 We previously developed several gene therapy product candidates, which included MB-117 and MB-217 (based on technologies licensed from St. Jude Children's Research Hospital ("St. Jude")) and MB-110 (based on technologies licensed from Leiden University Medical Centre ("LUMC")).
 In April 2024, we entered into a termination and release agreement with St. Jude, pursuant to which we agreed to terminate the license agreement underpinning the MB-117 and MB-217 product candidates in exchange for a mutual release of liability and forgiveness by St. Jude of all amounts previously owing to them.
 Also in April 2024, we delivered a termination notice to LUMC pursuant to which we terminated the license agreement underpinning the MB-110 product candidate; we are currently in discussions with LUMC regarding the terms that will govern such termination.
-In June 2024, we also agreed with Mayo Foundation for Medical Education and Research ("Mayo Clinic") to terminate the license agreement, in exchange for a mutual release of liability and forgiveness by Mayo Clinic of all amounts previously owed to them.
+In June 2024, we also agreed with Mayo Foundation for Medical Education and Research ("Mayo Clinic") to terminate the license agreement underpinning our (now former) preclinical in vivo CAR-T program, together with a related sponsored research agreement, in exchange for a mutual release of liability and forgiveness by Mayo Clinic of all amounts previously owed to them.